Work with Us

 MyMercer → Macon Housing → Student Employment

-- Individual Interviews will be held in late January
+- Individual Interviews will be held February 12th-15th

-- RA hiring decision letters will be emailed out on February 17th, 2020
+- RA hiring decision letters will be emailed out (TBD)

 Conference Assistants (CA's) live on campus during the summer and help out with the variety of camps and conferences that use Mercer University Housing!